iranroman/musicinformationretrieval.com/README.md

 ---

-This repository contains instructional Jupyter notebooks related to music information retrieval (MIR).
+This repository contains instructional Colab notebooks related to music information retrieval (MIR).
 Inside these notebooks are Python code snippets that illustrate basic MIR systems.

-The simplest way to use this repository is to (1) browse a read-only version of this repo at [musicinformationretrieval.com](https://musicinformationretrieval.com), and (2) follow along using a blank Jupyter notebook of your own.
+You can actually execute the code from inside the notebook.

 Updates